baochau1212/m2-set-up/README.md

 The following sections have additional information about the purpose of each component, how to install it, and alternative configurations.

 ## R
 R is a _statistical programming_ language optimized for working with data.
 It provides a variety of built-in functionalities for analyzing data (statistics, machine learning), building graphics (static and interactive), and sharing results (via pdf or online).
 In order to run R on your computer, you'll need to install the R programming language.
 This is most easily done by following the link to the download page for you operating system([mac](https://cran.r-project.org/bin/macosx/), [windows](https://cran.r-project.org/bin/windows/base/)).
-Once you've downloaded and installed the programming language, you will be able to computer will be able to execute R code (and you'll be able to instruct your computer to run R code in a variety of ways).
+Once you've downloaded and installed the programming language, your computer will be able to execute R code (and you'll be able to instruct your computer to run R code in a variety of ways).

 ## RStudio